chiKaRau/Civitai_Collector_Server/Readme.md

      find . -type d > folder_list.txt
      ```
    - Place the `folder_list.txt` in the `CivitaiCollector_server` directory.
+   - The Civitai_Collector_Server will automatically generated a folder_list.json so you can use it at the Civitai_Collector_Client.

 ## Usage

 Civitai Collector Server performs the following functions:

-1. Download the model and zip it based on the folder path input so when you unzipping them, you don't need to spend time on organize them into corresponding folder.
+1. Download the model and zip it based on the folder path input so when you unzipping them, you don't need to spend time on organizing them into corresponding folder.
 2. Append, Update, Delete, and Query your model information from/in Google Sheets and MongoDB.

 ## License